What do you want to automate

 Create Event with the Google Calendar API

-Create an event to the Google Calendar.
+Create an event in a Google Calendar.
 See the documentation

 Try it